Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 The term temporomandibular joint (jaw joint) is often abbreviated as TMJ, and that same acronym is also often applied to TMD.
 That can create some confusion, but we will talk about the jaw joint as TMJ and reserve TMD for the disorder.

-Dr. Marshall has extensive training and experience with TMD and she uses a combination of neuromuscular dentistry and cosmetic dentistry practices to help her patients not only get their bite aligned, but regain a beautiful smile at the same time.
+Dr. Marshall has extensive training and experience with TMD and she uses a combination of Physiologic dentistry and cosmetic dentistry practices to help her patients not only get their bite aligned, but regain a beautiful smile at the same time.

 What Causes TMD?